MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/collect-data-to-troubleshoot-sql-connectivity-issues.md

 # Collect data to troubleshoot SQL Server connectivity issues

-This article helps you to troubleshoot connectivity issues based a comprehensive list of questions that are classified based on specific categories.
-It also describes the procedure of collecting data.
-Although the ["Recommended prerequisites and checklist for troubleshooting SQL Server connectivity issues"](resolve-connectivity-errors-checklist.md) article includes the most important items to be collected, the questions in this article can help you troubleshoot SQL Server more effectively by ruling out many scenarios and narrowing your focus.
+This article helps you to identify the root cause of SQL Server connectivity issues by asking relevant questions based on specific categories.
+Although the ["Recommended prerequisites and checklist for troubleshooting SQL Server connectivity issues"](resolve-connectivity-errors-checklist.md) article includes the most important items to be collected, the questions in this article can help you narrow down the cause of the connectivity issues and troubleshoot them effectively.

 > [!NOTE]
 > Not all questions are applicable to all issues.
 However, these questions can guide you as you consider how to troubleshoot connectivity issues.

+Using the information provided in this article, once you are able to zero-in on the exact nature of the issue, see *Overview of consistent authentication issues in SQL Server for the type of errors*.

 ## Method of collecting data

 To collect data, you can use tools such as [Problem Steps Recorder (PSR)](/office/troubleshoot/settings/how-to-use-problem-steps-recorder), [Network trace](/azure/azure-web-pubsub/howto-troubleshoot-network-trace), and [NETLOGON](../../../windows-client/windows-security/enable-debug-logging-netlogon-service.md) trace.
 This section provides detailed steps to install and configure a combination of all these tools.

 Follow these steps simultaneously on both the client and server computers.
-If the application is a 3-tier or n-tier architecture, run the installation on intermediate servers, also.
+If the application is a 3-tier or n-tier architecture, then run the installation on intermediate servers as well.

 1. Install **[WireShark](https://www.wireshark.org/download.html)** on all affected computers or use the built-in `NETSH` command (Windows 2008 or later versions).
 No restart is required.